emilof/homebridge-pushover-notification/README.md

 ### Option 1: Homebridge UI

-The easiest way to configure the plugin is to use the plugin config UI in Homebridge.
-It can be found under the 'More Menu' (**⋮**) on the 'Plugins' page.
+The easiest way to configure the plugin is to use the config UI in Homebridge.
+It will be displayed automatically after you've installed the plugin.
+If not, it can be found under the 'More Menu' `⋮` for the 'Homebridge Pushed Notification' plugin.

-### Optiona 2: Manually
+### Option 2: Manually

 An alternative is to edit the Homebridge JSON config file manually by adding the following config to the `platforms` array: